 Recent pruchases of property on Carterville's Main Street (Old Route 66) indicate that this small community's pro-active Route 66 spirit is being recognized by businessmen who desire to restore and open new shops that cater to Route 66 travelers.

-This Diner is presently closed, and will soon be an Antique business.
+This Diner was closed, and is now an Antique business.

 ..........
 Preserving a true Route 66 Main Street.